Saturday, 2 September 2023

 A wonderful nesting place for birds

-The arid landscape contrasted with the occasional glacier and iceberg and the blue of the water.
+The arid landscape contrasted amazingly with the occasional glacier and iceberg and the blue of the water.
 Quite stunning.
-This is Paleozoic rocks and shales dating back 300-600 million years ago.
+These are Palaeozoic rocks and shales dating back 300-600 million years.
 It looks inhospitable yet it supports life.
+I find it starkly beautiful.

 People are so desperate to see bears that activities focus on that to the exclusion of all else which is a pity given the unique nature of the land we were traveling through – but majority rules.
 We eventually spotted a mum and bub snuggled up together halfway up a hill and we and the rest of the zodiacs spent a couple of hours just looking and trying to sneak up – as if we were not obvious!
 They would have definitely smelt us even if they didn't spot us which is unlikely.
 It felt a bit like stalking but .......

-The best my iPhone could do - 2 white blogs circled
+The best my iPhone could do - 2 white blobs circled

 We ended up not taking any science measurements as we had spent so much time watching the bears basically cuddling.
-But a few people got some excellent photos.
+But a few people got some excellent photo!.
 It was bitterly cold and the ride back to the ship about 9 Km through very choppy waters, was not pleasant and pretty rough on the body.
-The trip had been a little foolhardy but it's one of those situations where you think just a little further and we might see and then just a little bit further.
+The trip had been a little foolhardy but it is one of those situations where you think 'just a little further and we might see it' and then just a little bit further ....
+And we didn't take much notice of the stunning ancient landscape wrapping around us.
+Oh well!

 No comments: